starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Hypothesis:** The website and package READMEs should use the same status words for Svelte, Vue, experiments, and direct packages.

+**Conclusion:** Svelte is documented as the current Svelte 5 slice with experimental reads and element-resource attachments.
+Vue package docs now match the website's `useReactive()` / `setupReactive()` distinction.
+Experiment package READMEs and metadata now use public-experiment or private-placeholder language.

 **Prepare**

 - Inventory status language in the root README, install page, framework overview,